visit-dav/visit/src/doc/cli_manual/functions.rst

   GetSelectionSummary(name) -> SelectionSummary object

-name : type
+name : string
     The name of the selection whose summary we want to retrieve.

-return value : integer
+return type : SelectionSummary object
     The GetSelectionSummary function returns a SelectionSummary object.